Wondering what to eat when you visit Argentina? Here are the most typical Argentinian foods that you must try.

 This bitter liqueur is often consumed as a digestif after a meal.
 It’s made from a blend of herbs and spices and has a strong anise flavour.

-In Argentina, Fernet is usually mixed with Coke or soda water and served over ice.
+In Argentina, Fernet is mixed with Coke and served over ice.

 31. Submarino